 Delivery is in the form of 15 credit taught modules, with a 60-credit dissertation research module, each overseen by a dedicated Module Leader.
-All typical 15-credit taught modules will last at least eight weeks, comprising 'block on-site residential' and 'distance-learning' teaching delivered concurrently within this period, in accordance with the University's policies and procedures relating to learning provision.
+A typical 15-credit taught modules will last at least eight weeks, comprising 'block on-site residential' and 'distance-learning' teaching delivered concurrently within this period, in accordance with the University's policies and procedures relating to learning provision.

 Block on-site residential modules at CAT will consist of one five to six-day module per month, with students usually arriving on a Monday (September - July).
 You will be supported via distance-learning methods whilst away from CAT for the remainder of the module period.
-A Dissertation Research Methods Workshop will be delivered twice per year, typically in October and May.